Palestinian Flag Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

 PHPFlasher helps you easily add flash notifications to your Laravel projects, improving user feedback with minimal setup.

-PHP v8.2 or higher Laravel v11.0 or higher
+v8.2 or higher

 Installation